SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 #### Recycling Containers

-You also have the option to recycle and recover containers within the extension.
+You can also recycle and recover containers within the extension.

 ![recycle containers](../images/vsx-images/12arecycle-cont.png)
 ![final home page](../images/vsx-images/a-final-home-page.png)